 Section 413 of the Act requires each common carrier "to designate in writing an agent in the District of Columbia" upon whom all notices, process, orders, and decisions made by the Commission may be served on behalf of that carrier in any proceeding pending before the Commission.
-The Commission has also extended this requirement to interconnected and non-interconnected VoIP providers.40
+The Commission has also extended this requirement to interconnected and non-interconnected VoIP providers.
+Carriers that hold international section 214 authorizations must designate a U.S. citizen or U.S. lawful permanent resident as their agent for service of process.